kendallmiller/kendallmiller.github.io/_posts/2023-05-12-dont-bet-against-the-cloud.md

 # Learn More

 David Heinemeir Hansson's article on why [37Signals is shifting out of the cloud](https://world.hey.com/dhh/why-we-re-leaving-the-cloud-654b47e0) is well thought out and his reasoning _makes sense for his company and where he wants to take it._ The question for you is how much your situation matches his.
+For example - 37Signals runs at a fairly large and stable scale with a consistent tech stack.
+That predictability and scale can offer economics that reduces the advantage of CSP's.
 Reading through his article, I suspect the ultimate motivation isn't financial but spelled out near the end - he's uncomfortable with the incredible centralization of power that's reflected in just a few CSPs.
+He's also posted a [followup on their first round of cost reductions](https://world.hey.com/dhh/our-cloud-exit-has-already-yielded-1m-year-in-savings-db358dea), but it's telling that it focuses just on costs of bare metal hosting vs. managed services.